dannash100/graphQL/readme.md

 ### Enums

-* a list of possible values and can only be one value- I.e numbers that represent a role.
+* a list of possible values and can only be one value- I.e integers or strings that represent a role for a switch case
 ```javascript
 const ContractType = new GraphQLEnumType({
     name: 'Contract',